jessicaguo/riparian-sapflow/README.md

   - `output/` contains the preliminary model figures and calculated posterior output

 #### Plot folder
 - `plots/` contains the .jpg images at 600 dpi produced by `scripts/plot/`.
-All except 'Fig6_wp_muBeta.jpg' made it into the final manuscript and supplement
+All except 'Fig6_wp_muBeta.jpg' were included in the final manuscript and supplement